 Hello friend!
 I hope you’re having a beautiful week!
-I’ve been working with a lot of incredible women one-on-one lately to help them balance their hormones and boost their energy (which often goes hand-in-hand!) and I thought there was a lot of really valuable information that I could share with you.
+I’ve been working with a lot of incredible folks one-on-one lately to help them balance their hormones and boost their energy (which often goes hand-in-hand!) and I thought there was a lot of really valuable information that I could share with you.

 Something that really shocked me whenever I have a client come to me with a PCOS diagnosis is that they have never actually been told what the heck it means!
 With that in mind, I’ve decided to bust out some of my research to share in a multi-part series on PCOS.